sonic-net/SONiC/doc/macsec/MACsec_hld.md

   - **wpa_supplicant** uses the MKA protocol to manage the MACsec session and key exchange in MACsec control plane.
 It calls the predefined MACsec plugin APIs to communicate with SONiC MACsec plugin.
   - **SONiC** MACsec Plugin is a plugin of wpa_supplicant that follows the predefined APIs of wpa_supplicant.
 It is responsible for bi-directional conversion of the MACsec parameters and SONiC database entries.

 - The green means these components are in SWSS container.
-This container uses the SAI APIs to control the MACsec security entities(SecY) according to databases entries and to synchronize the statistics from SecY to COUNTER_DB.
+This container uses the SAI APIs to control the MACsec security entities(SecY) according to databases entries and to synchronize the statistics from SecY to COUNTERS_DB.
-  - **MACsecOrch** is a module of orchagent, that uses SAI APIs to manage the SecY according to messages from databases and synchronized the statistics of SecY to COUNTER_DB.
+  - **MACsecOrch** is a module of orchagent, that uses SAI APIs to manage the SecY according to messages from databases and synchronized the statistics of SecY to COUNTERS_DB.

 - The blue one is MACsecSAI in SYNCD container.
 MACsecSAI is a set of APIs that are defined to communicate with the SecY.
 In the virtual switch, the SecY is Linux MACsec driver and MACsecSAI will use the ip commands to manage them.
 But in the real switch, the SecY is the MACsec cipher chip and the implementation of MACsecSAI will be provided by the vendor of the cipher chip.